Skip to navigation Skip to content

 • Place the MFU on hold pending a response

-• When a response is received, update care assessment details (check the specific MFU details for what is required) for the child on the child's record if necessary
+• When a response is received, update care assessment details (using the specific MFU instructions for what is required) for the child on the child's record if necessary

 • Finalise the MFU activity on the child's record